chandanacharya1/customer-matching/README.md

 I have created the APIs that offers the following functionality:
 1. Based on a customer-request, return a list of partners that offer the service.
 The list should be sorted by “best match”.
 The quality of the match is determined first on average rating and second by distance to the customer.
-(If the customer is not in the operating radius of the partner, the matched list won't have that partner in it. )
-`http:://localhost:8080/request` <br />
+(If the customer is not in the operating radius(kms) of the partner, the matched list won't have that partner in it. ) `http:://localhost:8080/request` <br />
 2. List all the partners <br />
 `http:://localhost:8080/partner`<br />